Engineering Rank/Select Data Structures for Large-Alphabet Strings: Application 3: Full-Text Search on large-Alphabet Highly-Repetitive Collections

 We parameterized the minimum size a block can have as 64, 128, 256, 512, 1024, and 2048.
-That is, the approach determines the optimal block sizes having into account that no block can be smaller than these values.
+So, $\mathtt{PEF}$ determines the optimal block sizes such that no block can be smaller than these values.
 For the blocks represented with plain bit vectors, we tested with \texttt{bit\_vector<>} from the \texttt{sdsl} and Vigna's broad-word approach \cite{Vwea08} (\url{https://github.com/vigna/sux}).
-For the former, we tested with \texttt{rank\_suppor\_v} and \texttt{rank\_support\_v5} in order to provide different space/time trade-offs.
+For the former, we tested with \texttt{rank\_support\_v} and \texttt{rank\_support\_v5} in order to provide different space/time trade-offs.
 However, and since we use these approaches to represent relatively small bit vectors, we modified the original implementation of both rank support data structures such that the precomputed rank information now is stored using an array of $\lg{u}$-bit integers, being $u$ the length of the bit vector.
 The original implementation used an array of 64-bit integers.
 We divided the bit vector into blocks of 512 bits.
 Hence, we store a second-level array of 9-bit integers, as the precomputed values in this level are local to a block.
 For blocks represented with \texttt{SDArray} we use \texttt{sd\_vector<>} from the \texttt{sdsl}.
-The source code of our implementation can be accessed at \url{https://github.com/Yhatoh/PEF}.
+The source code of our implementation can be accessed from our code repository \cite{our-code}.